Jliquaj/jliquaj/README.md

 ## Objective

-To leverage my analytical skills and passion for cybersecurity in a challenging role where I can contribute to protecting organizational assets, ensuring data integrity, and enhancing security protocols against evolving cyber threats.
+To leverage my analytical skills and passion for cybersecurity in a challenging role where I can contribute to safeguarding organizational assets, enhancing security protocols, and mitigating evolving cyber threats.
+I aim to support data integrity and strengthen the organization’s security posture through innovative solutions and continuous learning.

 ## Skills